Instrumentation requirements

 The standard observing procedure for regular GALAH survey fields is to take three equal-length exposures (3×1200s in GALAH Phase 1; up to 3×1800s in GALAH Phase 2), which is extended to four science exposures if the seeing is between 2 and 2.5 arcseconds, and to six exposures if the seeing is between 2.5 and 3 arcseconds.
 Flat-field and arc exposures are taken directly before or after each science configuration, since moving between the two pseudoslits of HERMES moves the position of the spectrum traces on the detector slightly.
 Bright-star fields are observed in evening and morning twilight, and in case of seeing too poor for the regular survey fields.

-Number of publications using GALAH Distribution of average achieved S/N per pixel for the green band (CCD 2) as a function of VJK.
+SNR versus apparent magnitude Distribution of average achieved S/N per pixel for the green camera (CCD 2) as a function of apparent Gaia G magnitude.
 The dashed white line is our S/N=50 aim, and the red curve is the median S/N achieved as a function of magnitude.